 Topos in Semantic

-In the Argumentation within Language theory of Ducrot and Anscombre, the topoi are defined as general gradual principles, relating predicates, and “presented [by the speaker] as accepted by the group” (Ducrot 1988, p.
+In Ducrot and Anscombre’s theory of the argumentation in language, the topoi (sg. topos) are defined as general gradual principles, that relate predicates, and are “presented [by the speaker] as accepted by the group” (Ducrot 1988, p.
 103; Anscombre 1995a).
-The word topos (pl. topoi) will be used to refer to this specific concept as distinct from the classical argument schemes.
+The word topos (pl. topoi) will be used to refer to this specific concept as distinct from classical argumentation schemes.

-Topoi are pairs of predicates (noted by capital letters).
-The (+) or () factor indicates that these predicates are gradual.
+Topoi are pairs of predicates (indicated by capital letters).
+The factor (+) or () indicates that these predicates are gradual.

 Topos: “(+) democratic regime, (+) happy citizens”